 Day 1 on the Quebec road trip to Havre-Saint-Pierre: Start in Quebec City

 Allow at least a day in Quebec City, and more time if you’ve never visited before.
 Fly in and pick up a rental car.

-Here are some suggestions on what to do in Quebec City.
+Suggestions on what to do in Quebec City

 To book a guided walking tour with Get Your Guide click here.

 I recommend Crêperie le billig at 481 Rue Saint-Jean.
 I have been to this restaurant a few times and highly recommend it.
 Order one of their delicious buckwheat crepes with a glass of local hard cider.
 I’d also suggest Le Tournebroche – an organic rotisserie with locally raised chickens.

 Day 2 on a Quebec road trip: Quebec City to La Malbaie via Baie St. Paul

 Driving distance: 140 km

 You’ve got a whole day to knock off the 140 km and you can comfortable drive it in less than two hours.
 This is one of the prettiest sections to drive on the Quebec road trip, so don’t rush it.

 If you didn’t make it to Montmorency Falls while you were in Quebec City, be sure to stop in and see them.
 They are 30 m higher than Niagara Falls and quite the sight to behold.